Callan Pinckney: Callanetics franchise

 In November 1990, Pinckney decided to set up a franchise for Callanetics studios and introduce a proper teacher training program.
 She opened the Callanetics Franchise Corporation with headquarters in Denver, Colorado.
 From here teachers were trained and licences were given for studios across the country.
 Pinckney set up a new Manhattan studio in the attic of Carnegie Hall to be run by her student Ruth Jeffries.
 Over the next 12 months, nine more studios opened in the United States.

 In May 1991 the Callanetics Franchise Corporation received its first requests from people wanting to set up studios in England and Scotland.
 By September several more teachers from the UK were trained in Denver with the intention of setting up studios across England.
 Fourteen studios were opened in Belgium and Switzerland and the Callanetics Franchise Corporation were receiving requests from all over the world.
 To cope with the demand for qualified Callentics teachers, Pinckney started training master teachers who would be authorized to train teachers in their own countries.

 Pinckney's next book, Super Callanetics, gave her the chance to give a more in depth explanation of the advanced exercises seen in the earlier video of the same name.
 In 1992, she published the Quick Callanetics video and book series.
 In them Pinckney demonstrated three short programs each aimed at toning a different area of the body in only 20 minutes.
 In 1993 she published "AM/PM Callanetics", a program consisting of two daily routines to shape up the entire body.
 The book and accompanying video contained a 25-minute morning routine to energize participants for the day and a 25-minute evening routine to relax them for the night.

 Retirement

 In 1995, Pinckney published her final book Callanetics: Fit Forever.
 The book addressed many middle-aged concerns from dieting and nutrition to menopause and stress.
 She included an eating plan and aerobic exercise that would increase the heart rate but without sharp, jarring movements, leaping up and down to loud music or pressure on the back or joints.
-It had to be challenging but without any discomfort or stress.
+It was meant to be challenging, without discomfort or stress.

 Pinckney continued to advise instructors on her program for several years before entering retirement in 1998.